 A mycotic abortion stems from mycosis, which is caused by fungus (research paper).
 The fungus causes the uterus to excessively bleed, which will eventually result in abortion.
 This excessive bleeding is not only dangerous for the litter, but also for the mother.
 There are usually no warning signs prior to a mycotic abortion making them very hard to predict.
 It is unlikely you will know anything about it until after your dog has aborted the litter.

 Neospora caninum is a parasite responsible for spontaneous abortion in canines as well as many other animal species.
-A dog will usually become infected if they ingest contaminated food, water, animal flesh or faeces.
-It gets into the female dog’s blood stream and passes across the placenta into the foetu(es).
+A dog will usually become infected if they ingest contaminated food, water, animal flesh or feces.
+It gets into the female dog’s bloodstream and passes across the placenta into the foetu(es).

 Although transmission of Neospora caninum from mother to puppy is rare, it is still crucial to take precautions and be sure you know what your dog is eating and drinking and where she is roaming.
 Don’t let her near areas where parasitic or bacterial outbreaks have been reported and if she does abort her pregnancy, take her to a vet as soon as possible for testing and treatment.